OpenEvalProject/evals/manuscripts/elife-94181/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0040axw97 Southwest United Graduate School,Yunnan Key Laboratory of Cell Metabolism and Diseases, State Key Laboratory of Conservation and Utilization of Bio-resources in Yunnan, Center for Life Sciences, School of Life Sciences, Yunnan University Kunming China
+1. Southwest United Graduate School,Yunnan Key Laboratory of Cell Metabolism and Diseases, State Key Laboratory of Conservation and Utilization of Bio-resources in Yunnan, Center for Life Sciences, School of Life Sciences, Yunnan University Kunming China ([ROR:0040axw97](https://ror.org/0040axw97))

 † Corresponding author

 ## Abstract

 To survive in challenging environments, animals must develop a system to assess food quality and adjust their feeding behavior accordingly.
 However, the mechanisms that regulate this chronic physiological food evaluation system, which monitors specific nutrients from ingested food and influences food-response behavior, are still not fully understood.
-Here, we established a low-quality food evaluation assay system and found that heat-killed E. coli (HK- E. coli), a low-sugar food, triggers cellular UPR ER and immune response.
+Here, we established a low-quality food evaluation assay system and found that heat-killed E. coli (HK-E. coli), a low-sugar food, triggers cellular UPRER and immune response.
 This encourages animals to avoid low-quality food.
-The physiological system for evaluating low-quality food depends on the UPR ER (IRE-1/XBP-1) - Innate immunity (PMK-1/p38 MAPK) axis, particularly its neuronal function, which subsequently regulates feeding behaviors.
-Moreover, animals can adapt to a low-quality food environment through sugar supplementation, which inhibits the UPR ER -PMK-1 regulated stress response by increasing vitamin C biosynthesis.
+The physiological system for evaluating low-quality food depends on the UPRER (IRE-1/XBP-1) - Innate immunity (PMK-1/p38 MAPK) axis, particularly its neuronal function, which subsequently regulates feeding behaviors.
+Moreover, animals can adapt to a low-quality food environment through sugar supplementation, which inhibits the UPRER -PMK-1 regulated stress response by increasing vitamin C biosynthesis.
 This study reveals the role of the cellular stress response pathway as physiological food evaluation system for assessing nutritional deficiencies in food, thereby enhancing survival in natural environments.

 ## Introduction